eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/llmunit/azurellmunit.md

 description: Description of the AzureLLMUnit component
 ---

+**Description:** Azure LLM Unit.
+Requires model to be defined.
+See https://www.eidolonai.com/docs/howto/swap_llm for more details.

+Authentication is handled oot with one of two mechanisms:
+* Static token defined with AZURE_OPENAI_API_KEY
+* Token provider defined by AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID

+To use an alternative authentication mechanism, provide a custom token provider.

 | Property                                                 | Pattern | Type                | Deprecated | Definition            | Title/Description                                                                                                                                                                              |
 | -------------------------------------------------------- | ------- | ------------------- | ---------- | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | + [implementation](#implementation )                     | No      | const               | No         | -                     | Implementation                                                                                                                                                                                 |